 Step 6: Rinse and Repeat

 You now have established guidelines for setting diversity goals that reflect your local workforce.
-Set a regular timeframe for repeating steps one through five, to maintain awareness of changes in the law that could affect your legal compliance, to track changes in your workforce and community and to adjust your DEI goals accordingly.
+Set a regular timeframe to repeat steps one through five, to maintain awareness of changes in the law that could affect your legal compliance, to track changes in your workforce and community and to adjust your DEI goals accordingly.
 Be sure to celebrate each incremental success!

 Are You Ready to Diversify Your Recruitment Strategy?